 Speaker- Mr. Rajkiran Rai G, MD & CEO- United Bank of India

 - MSME has historically played a pivotal role in building our economy.
 This crisis has not spared anyone and MSMEs have been crushed under its weight.
-Drying cash flows, labor migration are some of the many problems that they are facing as we speak.
+Drying cash flows, labor migration is some of the many problems that they are facing as we speak.

 - This is an interim period where we have to rebuild our economic practices.
 It’s a vicious circle of survival where companies and financial institutions are interdependent on each other.

 - MSME makes ⅓ of the GDP of the country and they are the second-largest employer in our country after agriculture.
 It is estimated that more than 11 crore people are employed through MSMEs and allied activities.
 In addition, MSME generates substantial cash flow as compared to agriculture.

 - Although even with banks ⅕ of the credit is accounted by the MSMEs, they are yet not fully part of the formal lending mainly because MSMEs couldn’t provide information like balance sheets & turnover data that banks require to extend credit.
 And this where NBFCs stepped in.

 - The credit issues can be relating to liquidity or solvency.
 Most of the MSMEs mask their solvency issue as liquidity issues which solves the problem temporarily.
 Solvency issues can be related to old receivables, supply chain & technology.